7 delicious souvenirs from Iwaki that you should look for and buy and go home [Fukushima Prefecture]

 GOOGLE MAP

-JF Fukushima Fisheries Federation's "Fukushima Sea Treasure"
+JF Fukushima Fisheries Federation's "Fukushima Sea Treasures"

-A refreshing flavor made with bonito flakes marinated in oil made from bonito fish caught by the Juwa Maru No. 1 in the northern waters of the Pacific Ocean of Japan and landed at Onahama Port.
+oil and made from bonito caught by the No. 1 Juwa Maru in the northern Pacific waters of Japan and landed at Onahama Port, and have a refreshing flavor.
+At 80g per can, they're very easy to use.

-You can get it at La La Mew, Sky Store, and supermarkets in Iwaki City.
+You can get it at Lalamew, Sky Store, and supermarkets in Iwaki City

 INFORMATION

-addressFukushima Prefectural Fisheries Hall, 4-3-1 Chuodai Iino, Iwaki City, Fukushima Prefecture 970-8044
+addressFukushima Prefectural Fisheries Hall, 4-3-1 Chuodai Iino, Iwaki City, Fukushima Prefecture, 970-8044

 telephone number0246-28-9335